-Regional Connectivity
+1.4 Regional Connectivity

-The RM of Piney is ideally situated to create active transportation connections with adjacent provinces, countries and Municipalities on a larger regional basis.
+The Rural Municipality of Piney is ideally situated to create active transportation connections with adjacent provinces, countries and Municipalities on a larger regional basis.
 The Municipality of Piney is located immediately North of the Canada/ US border and close to the Ontario border.
-The RMs of Stuartburn, Reynolds and La Broquerie all border the Municipality.
-The Manitoba Trails map shows an extensive trail system throughout the Province, but lacks any trails within the Rural Municipality of Piney.
+The Rural Municipalities of Stuartburn, Reynolds and La Broquerie all border the Municipality.
+The Manitoba Trails map shows an extensive trail system throughout the Province, but lacks any formalized trails within the Rural Municipality of Piney.